1.1 Who should read this practice note?

 - designate another manager or employee to replace its previous compliance officer, and

-- make an application to the SRA for temporary emergency approval of a compliance officer, as appropriate (rule 18 of the SRA Authorisation Rules)
+- make an application to the SRA for temporary emergency approval of a compliance officer, as appropriate (rule 18 of the SRA Authorisation Rules) followed by a permanent application if appropriate

-2.4 Professional indemnity insurance
+4.4 Professional indemnity insurers

 You must discuss your plan to close with your indemnity insurer.
 You must inform your insurer if you have been suspended, struck off or there has been an insolvency event.
 If there is no successor practice, you must purchase run-off cover for six years from the date that your current policy would have expired.
 The cost of run-off cover is set out in your PII policy.
 Read the Law Society's advice on run-off cover.